-- Reservations at the Hotel del Coronado must be made by February 1, 2023.
-If rooms at the standard rate are not available before this date, please contact your program coordinator. - You may choose to stay elsewhere, but due to our room block commitment with the hotel, you will only be reimbursed if you stay at the Hotel del Coronado. - You will be reimbursed for the night(s) before you speak at the program at the negotiated standard room rate of \$369.00 per night plus applicable room tax (11.15%) and resort fee (\$25). - Speakers who wish to upgrade their room and/or stay additional nights may do so at their own expense, at the Bar negotiated rates, if available. - Please keep original receipt for reimbursement purposes.
+- Reservations at the Marriott Coronado Island Resort and Spa must be made or confirmed by February 5, 2024.
+If rooms at the standard rate are not available before this date, please contact your program coordinator. - You may choose to stay elsewhere, but due to our room block commitment with the hotel, you will only be reimbursed if you stay at Marriott Coronado Island Resort and Spa. - You will be reimbursed for the night(s) before you speak at the program at the negotiated standard room rate of \$339.00 per night plus applicable room tax (11.15%) and resort fee (\$30). - Speakers who wish to upgrade their room and/or stay additional nights may do so at their own expense, at the Bar negotiated rates, if available. - Please keep the original receipt for reimbursement purposes.
 You can forward a copy of the email receipt from the hotel.
 A copy of the reservation confirmation will not substitute for a receipt.